Holy Name of Jesus Church (Redlands, California)

 Holy Name of Jesus Parish is a Roman Catholic church in Redlands, California, United States, founded on July 1, 2006.
 It is part of the Diocese of San Bernardino.
 The Church is located on two sites, on the north side of town is the Columbia Street location formerly Saint Mary's Catholic Church.
 And the south side of Redlands, at the Olive Avenue location is the former Sacred Heart Catholic Church.

 History

 The first known Christian settlement in Redlands, CA. was the catholic San Bernardino de Sena Estancia by Francisco Dumetz.
 Established in 1819 on the feast day of Saint Bernardine.
 Part of an outpost of the Mission San Gabriel Arcángel located 56 miles away near Los Angeles, CA. A days trip walking.
 No large populations existed.
 Used to convert local native Tongva, Serrano, and Cahuilla Native Americans.
 With Spanish colonization and the subsequent Mexican era the area was sparsely populated at the land grant Ranchos, considering it unsuitable for an actual mission.
 The estancia was sold to José del Carmen Lugo who made it his home.

-The Discalced Carmelite Friars of the California-Arizona Province established in 1952 a retreat campus.
-The Carmelo Retreat House.
-Located adjacent to Ford Street Park.